liberland/laws/drafting/consolidated/citizenship-law.md

 2. The application process for obtaining Citizenship by Descent shall be the same as the regular application process, except that the Citizenship Commission shall not assess the commitment of the Liberland National by examining their voluntary tax record.

 3. A citizen by descent who has less than 5,000 LLM in their political power balance shall be entitled to participate in politics with the political power they possess.

-### Article 14: Liberland Nationals Possessing No Other Citizenship
+### Article 13: Liberland Nationals Possessing No Other Citizenship

 A Liberland National who holds no other citizenship than their Citizenship by Descent in Liberland shall obtain Citizenship by Descent upon reaching 21 years of age.

-## Section 4: The Social System
+## Chapter 4: The Social System

-### Article 15: Withdrawing the Voluntary Tax
+### Article 14: Withdrawing the Voluntary Tax

-Every Liberland citizen shall have the right to request the return of their voluntary tax or a portion thereof.
+Every Liberland citizen shall have the right to request the return of their voluntary tax or a portion thereof, thereby participating in Liberland's state social system.
 One-tenth of the LLM remaining in the citizen's voluntary tax balance may be withdrawn in a given year in total.
 The blockchain shall process the withdrawal in proportional instalments.

-### Article 16: Suspension of Certain Political Rights
+### Article 15: Suspension of Certain Political Rights

-1. While participating in the Social System, the citizen shall not be able to vote in elections or partake in direct democracy.
+1. While participating in the state social system, the citizen shall not be able to vote in elections or partake in direct democracy.
-2. Participation in the Social System shall not impede candidacy for or holding any political office, including but not limited to the office of a judge, senator, president, or agent.
+2. Participation in the state social system shall not impede candidacy for or holding any political office, including but not limited to the office of a judge, senator, president, or agent.
-3. If a citizen participating in the Social System is a member of Congress, they shall not be allowed to use their own political balance of LLM to participate in voting in Congress while partaking in Liberland's Social System, but shall retain the use of LLM delegated to them by their voters.
+3. If a citizen participating in the state social system is a member of Congress, they shall not be allowed to use their own political balance of LLM to participate in voting in Congress while partaking in Liberland's Social System, but shall retain the use of LLM delegated to them by their voters.
 They may also apply for re-election, although they themselves will not be able to vote.

-## Section 5: Termination of Citizenship
+## Chapter 5: Termination of Citizenship

-### Article 17: Regular Termination of Citizenship
+### Article 16: Regular Termination of Citizenship

 1. A citizen may choose to terminate their citizenship at any time.
 Upon verifying the request for renunciation of the citizen, the Citizenship Commission shall cancel the citizenship, and the voluntary tax shall remain their own, but without the citizenship rights.
 They shall no longer be able to use their LLM for political purposes.
-2. If an ex-citizen opts to withdraw their voluntary tax, this shall be done in the same way as participating in the Social System, but they shall receive instalments covering the entire voluntary tax amount within the span of one year.
+2. If an ex-citizen opts to withdraw their voluntary tax, this shall be done in the same way as participating in the state social system, but they shall receive instalments covering the entire voluntary tax amount within the span of one year.
 3. An ex-citizen whose citizenship has been terminated regularly shall be allowed to re-apply for citizenship at any time under the conditions that apply to all regular applicants.

-### Article 18: Irregular Termination of Citizenship
+### Article 17: Irregular Termination of Citizenship

 1. The Citizenship Commission shall terminate the citizenship of a citizen who is in serious breach of their citizenship duties, for which the contract stipulates the sanction of an irregular termination of their citizenship.

-### Article 19: Irregular Termination of Citizenship for a Liberland National with Singular Nationality
+### Article 18: Irregular Termination of Citizenship for a Liberland National with Singular Nationality

 1. A citizen who has no other nationality besides that of Liberland, and whose citizenship would have been terminated, shall not lose their citizenship, but their voluntary tax shall be expropriated.
 2. The citizen shall retain their Liberland nationality and a rudimentary citizenship, but they shall no longer be in good standing in Liberland.
 As such, they shall not be able to: